timbitz/Aligater/README.md

 ###Database Setup###

-The current database is for hg19, you can download it here: [hg19 transcriptome](http://google.com)
+The current database is for hg19, you can download it here: [hg19 transcriptome](http://hgwdev.sdsc.edu/~timsw/GRCh37.v19.bt2.tar.gz)

 It is also possible to use a different build or species, but automation of this process is still in development, so you should e-mail me for a synopsis of the required steps.
+In the meantime you should be able to reverse engineer the file formats in the hg19 version.

 Overview
 --------